tailorbrown/emacs-starter/README.md

 schwilk-emacs-starter
 =====================

-A starter .emacs.d directory for my students with support for ESS, auctex, org-mode
+A starter .emacs.d directory for my students with support for R programming (through ESS), LaTeX editing (auctex), org-mode (http://orgmode.org/) and git (using magit, https://github.com/magit/magit).
+Note that the org-mode setup is just the org-mode defaults.
+I have a customized org-mode setup in org-mode-setup.el, but this file is not loaded unless you uncomment a line in init.el.
+If you want to do that, you should read through [org-mode-setup.el](file:lisp/org-mode-setup.el) and read some comments and make a few personalizations where noted.

 Installing
 ----------